-How are Home Delivered Meals (HDMs) different from other Title III services?
+7. How are Home Delivered Meals (HDMs) different from other Title III services?

-- In the ESP levy counties, funding for HDMs is split between ESP and Title III. - For Clermont County, HDM clients are tracked in the same manner as all other Title III clients. - For Butler, Clinton, Hamilton and Warren Counties, HDM clients are tracked in QMCO.
-COA will export these client data to SAMS for reporting purposes.
+In the ESP levy counties, funding for HDMs is split between ESP and Title III.
+Clermont County HDM clients are tracked in the same manner as all other Title III clients.
+Butler, Clinton, Hamilton and Warren Counties, HDM clients are tracked in Care Director.
+COA will export this client data to SAMS for reporting purposes.